Seeing new depths: Three-dimensional flow of a free-swimming alga: Introduction

-Imaging the 3D flow field of a swimming microorganism is far from a simple extension of 2D measurements, both scientifically and technologically, and would represent a transformative advance in our understanding of biofluid mechanics at microscopic scales.
 As the swimming gaits of many microorganisms including \textit{C. reinhardtii} lack axial symmetry, the 2D flow fields fail to capture the full complexity of the 3D flow structures and their profound implications for microbial physiology.
 For example, the time-averaged 2D flow field of \textit{C. reinhardtii} shows two vortices flanking the cell body and a stagnation point in front [see e.g. Fig.~4 in \cite{Drescher_2010_algalflow} and Fig.~2 in \cite{Guasto_2010_algalflow}]---features now recognized as hallmarks of algal swimming.
-While intriguing, these 2D features raise fundamental and stimulating questions about the underlying nature of the algal flow: What is the relationship between the two lateral vortices---are they independent structures, or are they connected in 3D?
+While intriguing, these 2D features raise questions about the underlying nature of the algal flow: What is the relationship between the two lateral vortices---are they independent structures, or are they connected in 3D?
 What role does the stagnation point play in redirecting flow outside the imaging plane?
-Time-resolved measurements further reveal the migration of vortices alongside the alga, in coordination with periodic switching between puller and pusher swimming modes---a distinctive feature of algal motility \cite{Guasto_2010_algalflow,Klindt_2015_simulation}.
-Does the puller-to-pusher transition in algal behavior trigger a topological change in the underlying flow structure \cite{Ricca_1996_flowtopology,Yao_2022_vortexringreview}?
+Time-resolved measurements further reveal the migration of vortices alongside the alga, in coordination with periodic switching between puller and pusher swimming modes \cite{Guasto_2010_algalflow,Klindt_2015_simulation}.
+Does the puller-to-pusher transition trigger a topological change in the underlying flow structure \cite{Ricca_1996_flowtopology,Yao_2022_vortexringreview}?
 If so, how does such a change unfold?
-Two-dimensional flow fields alone are clearly insufficient to address these questions, which demand a detailed examination of the 3D flow field around \textit{C. reinhardtii}.
-Beyond its intrinsic relevance to fluid dynamics, the 3D flow is also critical for evaluating key biological functions, such as energy expenditure, swimming efficiency, and nutrient uptake, which have so far been analyzed primarily using 2D flow data \cite{Guasto_2010_algalflow,Tam_2011_optimization}.
-How the values of these basic physiological metrics are modified by the full 3D flow field remains an open question in microbiology.
+Two-dimensional flow fields alone are insufficient to address these questions, which demand a detailed examination of the 3D flow field around \textit{C. reinhardtii}.
+Beyond its intrinsic relevance to microbial fluid mechanics, the 3D flow is also critical for evaluating key biological functions of algae, such as energy expenditure, swimming efficiency, and nutrient uptake, which have so far been analyzed primarily using 2D flow data \cite{Guasto_2010_algalflow,Tam_2011_optimization}.